CBICA/NiChart_Project/README.rst

 .. image:: https://raw.githubusercontent.com/CBICA/NiChart_Project/refs/heads/ge-dev/resources/images/NiChart_Flowchart_v2.svg
   :alt: NiChart Flowchart

 This repo contains the NiChart application front-end, which ties together all individual tools in the NiChart ecosystem and provides an easy-to-use interface for processing your data.
+For other tools, see the linked repositories.

 The Basics
 ----------